rydmike/rydmike.github.io/blog_roads_to_theme_data.md

 used as they are if they fit your needs.
 To top it all off, it can help you with component theming as well.

 Head over to [FlexColorScheme.com](https://docs.flexcolorscheme.com/) to learn more.
+This article is also available as a [chapter](https://docs.flexcolorscheme.com/theming_roads) in the documentation.